Communication plays a vital role in all our relationships, whether they are professional or personal.

-Sometimes we need to reflect on what we want to say before saying it.
-(And that’s a good way to prevent blurting out things we don’t mean.)
-Open communication does not mean a rat-a-tat-tat relaying of words.
+Sometimes we need to reflect on what we want to say before saying it (and that’s a good way to prevent blurting out things we don’t mean.)
+Open communication in marriage does not just mean relaying words.
 Give your exchanges some breathing space.

 6. Timing is important

 You don’t want to start an important conversation as you are heading out the door to take the kids to school.
 And you’d want to put off a heavy talk if you sense your spouse is exhausted after a long day at the office, or angry over something they experienced that day.

-Be sensitive to schedule, mood, and other forces if you want to set up conditions for a perfect back and forth between you and your spouse.
+Be sensitive to schedule, mood, and other forces if you want to set up conditions for an effective back and forth between you and your spouse.

 7. Honor your spouse’s opinions, even if you don’t share them

 One of the most important communication tools you can use when you and your partner are not agreeing on something is expressing something like this:

 These two sentences tell your spouse that you have heard them and understood them.
 It also allows you to honor your own opinion, which validates your feelings.

-Couples need to work towards the best, most- productive ways to communicate with each other.
+Couples need to work towards the best, most- productive ways to build healthy communication in marriage with each other.
 The ability to hold a good conversation is one of the best ways to remain emotionally connected with your spouse.

 Also, open communication in marriage bridges the gap between couples and strengthens the bond shared between them.